SC2020-zbw/MSc_project/README.md

 ## Integrating Jupyter with UCL HPC systems

+The goal of project is to use Jupyter notebook as the frontend of Myriad instead of Bash.
+A python library is written and two examples in jupyter notebook are used as test.

+There are two prerequistes
  *  Users need to have Myriad account
  *  Users need to have Jupyter in local laptop